 The Comprehensive Nuclear Test Ban Treaty (CTBT) bans all nuclear explosions.
-Although not ratified, the U.S.A. is following through with the treaty, including the installation monitoring stations around the world.
+Although not ratified, the U.S.A. is following through with the treaty, including the installation of monitoring stations around the world.
 The global verification regime for monitoring compliance is called the International Monitoring System (IMS).
 The radionuclide air particulate sampling station was installed at Palmer in October of 2005.
 Palmer's radionuclide sampler/analyzer (RASA) is a primary station in the IMS, known by its treaty code USP73 (and RN73).
 The pre-existing USGS seismic system is an auxiliary station, treaty code AS106.

-Data collected by Palmer's RASA unit is relayed real-time via a virtual private network (VPN) across the Internet back to the CTBT Organization (CTBTO) in Vienna.
+Data collected by Palmer's RASA unit is relayed back to the CTBT Organization (CTBTO) in Vienna.
 As of August 2006, both the RASA and seismic systems have been certified by CTBTO.
 Palmer is now officially part of the IMS.
 The automated RASA continually filters ambient air and tests for particulates with radioisotope signatures indicative of a nuclear weapons test.
 The Research Associate operates and maintains the instrument.

 The system operated consistently this month.
-The RASA GUI needed a restart, which was successfully restored the display.
-The amount of filter material was checked as needed, and the new flow meter continues to operate.
-Daily filters were processed as needed and the monthly log was sent on time.
+The amount of filter material was checked as needed.
+Daily filters were processed and packed for 2025 Q2.
+The monthly log was sent on time.
 Additional details about the treaty and monitoring stations can be found on the CTBTO website, http://ctbto.org/.